isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-13-betel-chewing.md

 #### **NOTES**

-[^1]: Here, sirih refers to the betel quid, but sirih is also the Malay term for the betel leaf.
+[^1]: Here, *sirih* refers to the betel quid, but *sirih* is also the Malay term for the betel leaf.
-[^2]: Miksic, J. (2013).
-Singapore & the Silk Road of the sea, 1300–1800Singapore & the Silk Road of the sea, 1300–1800 (p.
+[^2]: Miksic, J. (2013). *Singapore & the Silk Road of the sea, 1300–1800* (p.
 316).
 Singapore: NUS Press.
 (Call no.: RSING 959.57 MIK)
 [^3]: Zumbroich, T.J.
 (2008).
-The origin and diffusion of betel chewing: A synthesis of evidence from South Asia, Southeast Asia and beyond. eJournal of Indian Medicine, 1 (3), 87–140, p.
+The origin and diffusion of betel chewing: A synthesis of evidence from South Asia, Southeast Asia and beyond. *eJournal of Indian Medicine, 1* (3), 87–140, p.
 99. Retrieved from University of Groningen Press website.
 [^4]: Reid, A. (1985, May).
-From betel-chewing to tobacco-smoking in Indonesia.
-Journal of Asian Studies, 44 (3), 529–547, pp. 529–530.
+From betel-chewing to tobacco-smoking in Indonesia. *Journal of Asian Studies, 44* (3), 529–547, pp. 529–530.
 Retrieved from JSTOR via NLB’s eResources website.
 [^5]: Raghavan, V., & Baruah, H.K.
 (1958).
-Arecanut: India’s popular masticatory: History, chemistry and utilization.
-Economic Botany, 12 (4), 315–345, pp. 317–318.
+Arecanut: India’s popular masticatory: History, chemistry and utilization. *Economic Botany, 12* (4), 315–345, pp. 317–318.
 Retrieved from JSTOR via NLB’s eResources website.
 [^6]: Betel chewing arrived in northern India later, around 500 BCE.
 See Zumbroich, 2008, pp. 114, 119.
-[^7]: Dondang sayang is a traditional poetic art form associated with the Malay and Straits  Chinese communities in Singapore and Malaysia.
+[^7]: *Dondang sayang* is a traditional poetic art form associated with the Malay and Straits  Chinese communities in Singapore and Malaysia.
 See National Library Board.
-(2015, March 9).
-Dondang sayang written by Stephanie Ho.
+(2015, March 9). *Dondang sayang* written by Stephanie Ho.
 Retrieved from Singapore Infopedia website.
 [^8]: Personal interview with G.T.
 Lye @ Gwee Thian Lye, 13 June 2020.
 [^9]: Mardiana Abu Bakar.
 (1987, October 12).
-The betel leaf and its role in Malay life.
-The Straits Times, p.
+The betel leaf and its role in Malay life. *The Straits Times*, p.
 5. Retrieved from NewspaperSG.
 [^10]: Rohel, J. (2017).
-Empire and the reordering of edibility: Deconstructing betel quid through metropolitan discourses of intoxication.
-Global Food History, 3 (2), 150–170, p.
+Empire and the reordering of edibility: Deconstructing betel quid through metropolitan discourses of intoxication. *Global Food History, 3* (2), 150–170, p.
 156. Retrieved from Taylor & Francis Group website.
 [^11]: Zumbroich, 2008, p.
 90.
 [^12]: Reid, May 1985, pp. 529–530.
 [^13]: How dangerous is betel nut?
 (2014, October 10).
 Retrieved from Healthline website.
 [^14]: Wee, A. (1987, January 29).
-Misinformation on Little India.
-The Straits Times, p.
+Misinformation on Little India. *The Straits Times*, p.
 11; Wee, A. (1987, April 7).
-Trainee guides get tips on Little India.
-The Straits Times, p.
+Trainee guides get tips on Little India. *The Straits Times*, p.
 15; To Mecca.
-(1912, September 13).
-The Singapore Free Press, p.
+(1912, September 13). *The Singapore Free Press*, p.
 3. Retrieved from NewspaperSG.
 [^15]: Neither the betel quid nor its respective ingredients were particularly significant in the cultures of the Chinese and Eurasians in Singapore.
-Goh, B.-L. (2018).
-Modern dreams: An inquiry into power, cultural production, and the cityscape in contemporary urban Penang, Malaysia (p.
+Goh, B.-L. (2018). *Modern dreams: An inquiry into power, cultural production, and the cityscape in contemporary urban Penang, Malaysia* (p.
 131).
 Ithaca, NY: Cornell University.
 (Call no.: RSEA 307.76095951 GOH); Choo, C., et al. (2007).
 Being Eurasian (p.
 109).
-In M. Perkins (Ed.), Visibly different: Face, place and race in Australia.
+In M. Perkins (Ed.), *Visibly different: Face, place and race in Australia*.
 Switzerland: Peter Lang Verlag.
 (Not available in NLB holdings); Nirmala, M. (2003, July 4).
-All are welcome at new Eurasian House.
-The Straits Times, p.
+All are welcome at new Eurasian House. *The Straits Times*, p.
 27. Retrieved from NewspaperSG.
 [^16]: Zumbroich, 2008, p.
 90.
 [^17]: Ponnudurai, V.R.
 (1951, August 25).
-Chewing the betel.
-The Singapore Free Press, p.
+Chewing the betel. *The Singapore Free Press*, p.
 9. Retrieved from NewspaperSG.
-[^18]: Reid, A. (1988).
-Southeast Asia in the age of commerce 1450–1680 (Vol. 1, p.
+[^18]: Reid, A. (1988). *Southeast Asia in the age of commerce 1450–1680* (Vol. 1, p.
 41).
 New Haven; London: Yale University Press.
 (Call no.: RSEA 959 REI)
-[^19]: The Singapore Free Press, 25 Aug 1951, p.
+[^19]: *The Singapore Free Press*, 25 Aug 1951, p.
 9.
 [^20]: Personal interview with G.T.
 Lye @ Gwee Thian Lye, 13 June 2020.
-[^21]: The Singapore Free Press, 25 Aug 1951, p.
+[^21]: *The Singapore Free Press*, 25 Aug 1951, p.
 9.
 [^22]: A form of address for elderly Peranakan Chinese women.
 [^23]: Grand dames bring life to the museum.
-(1987, September 6).
-The Straits Times, p.
+(1987, September 6). *The Straits Times*, p.
 19. Retrieved from NewspaperSG.
 [^24]: Lee, L.H.
 (1949, July 8).
-Keeping on the right side of all the gods.
-The Malaya Tribune, p.
+Keeping on the right side of all the gods. *The Malaya Tribune*, p.
 V. Retrieved from NewspaperSG.
 [^25]: Gwee, T.H.
-(2013).
-A nyonya mosaic: Memoirs of a Peranakan childhood (p.
+(2013). *A nyonya mosaic: Memoirs of a Peranakan childhood* (p.
 60).
 Singapore: Marshall Cavendish.
 (Call no.: RSING 959.57030922 GWE)
 [^26]: 8,000 labourers on strike in Singapore.
-(1936, December 2).
-The Singapore Free Press, p.
+(1936, December 2). *The Singapore Free Press*, p.
 5. Retrieved from NewspaperSG.
 [^27]: Orme, W.B.
 (1914, February 7).
-Makan sireh.
-The British Medical Journal, 1 (2771), 325–326, p.
+Makan sireh. *The British Medical Journal, 1* (2771), 325–326, p.
 326. Retrieved from JSTOR via NLB’s eResources website.
-[^28]: The Singapore Free Press, 13 Sep 1912, p.
+[^28]: *The Singapore Free Press*, 13 Sep 1912, p.
 3; Reid, 1988, p.
 43.
 [^29]: Gwee, 2013, p.
 81.
 [^30]: Neo, D., & Rathabai, J. (2015).
-Elaborate customs and rituals.
-The Peranakan, (2), p.
+Elaborate customs and rituals. *The Peranakan*, (2), p.
 16. Retrieved from The Peranakan Association Singapore website.
 [^31]: Norhuda Salleh.
 (2015).
-Tepak sireh: Interpretation and perception in Malay wedding customs.
-INTCESS15 – 2nd International Conference on Education and Social Services (pp. 1185–1186).
+Tepak sireh: Interpretation and perception in Malay wedding customs. *INTCESS15 – 2nd International Conference on Education and Social Services* (pp. 1185–1186).
 Retrieved from International Organisation Center of Academic Research website.
 [^32]: Warisan SG.
-(2015).
-Sacred sirih: Traditions and symbolism in the Malay world Part 1 [Video].
+(2015). *Sacred sirih: Traditions and symbolism in the Malay world Part 1* [Video].
 Retrieved from YouTube.
 [^33]: Menon, V. (1981, November 20).
-The betel and its role in Hindu functions.
-The Straits Times, p.
+The betel and its role in Hindu functions. *The Straits Times*, p.
 4. Retrieved from NewspaperSG.
-[^34]: The Singapore Free Press, 25 Aug 1951, p.
+[^34]: *The Singapore Free Press*, 25 Aug 1951, p.
 9.
 [^35]: Ponnudurai, V.R.
 (1951, August 25).
 Chewing the betel. *The Singapore Free Press*, p.
 9. Retrieved from NewspaperSG.
-[^36]:Norhuda Salleh.
+[^36]: Norhuda Salleh.
 (2015).
 Tepak sireh: Interpretation and perception in Malay wedding customs. *INTCESS15 – 2nd International Conference on Education and Social Services* (p.
 1184).
 Retrieved from International Organisation Center of Academic Research website.
-[^37]: Chia, F. (1994).
-The Babas revisited (p.
+[^37]: Chia, F. (1994). *The Babas revisited* (p.
 102).
 Singapore: Heinemann Asia.
 (Call no.: RSING 309.895105957 CHI)
 [^38]: Hunt for ethnic costumes.
-(1993, January 19).
-The Straits Times, p.
+(1993, January 19). *The Straits Times*, p.
 19. Retrieved from NewspaperSG.
 [^39]: The wispy see-through kebaya tantalised many a Baba youth...
-(1976, May 12).
-New Nation, pp. 10–11.
+(1976, May 12). *New Nation*, pp. 10–11.
 Retrieved from NewspaperSG.
-[^40]: The Singapore Free Press, 25 Aug 1951, p.
+[^40]: *The Singapore Free Press*, 25 Aug 1951, p.
 9; Betel nuts?
 We’ll stick to lipstick, say women.
-(1952, July 30).
-The Straits Times, p.
+(1952, July 30). *The Straits Times*, p.
 7. Retrieved from NewspaperSG.
-[^41]: Abdullah Othman.
+[^41]: Text is translated from Malay.
+Abdullah Othman.
 (1964, December 31).
-Ada jua yang tiada.
-Berita Harian, p.
+Ada jua yang tiada. *Berita Harian*, p.
 6. Retrieved from NewspaperSG.
-[Translated by authors.]
 [^42]: Smooth operators.
-(1994, July 7).
-The Straits Times, p.
+(1994, July 7). *The Straits Times*, p.
 11. Retrieved from NewspaperSG.
 [^43]: Peet, G. (1977, April 2).
-An old timer on the five-foot-way.
-The Straits Times, p.
+An old timer on the five-foot-way. *The Straits Times*, p.
 14. Retrieved from NewspaperSG.
 [^44]: Holmberg, J. (1975, February 1).
-The old ‘new market’.
-New Nation, p.
+The old ‘new market’. *New Nation*, p.
 7. Retrieved from NewspaperSG.
 [^45]: Tan, F. (1975, May 17).
-Teck Kah… or the place under the bamboo.
-New Nation, p.
+Teck Kah… or the place under the bamboo. *New Nation*, p.
 7. Retrieved from NewspaperSG.
 [^46]: Hole-in-the-wall stores at Little India to stay.
-(1992, June 11).
-The Straits Times, p.
+(1992, June 11). *The Straits Times*, p.
 40. Retrieved from NewspaperSG.
 [^47]: Lim, J., & Lim, Y.L.
 (2012, November 3).
-Enjoy the city’s charms.
-The Straits Times, p.
+Enjoy the city’s charms. *The Straits Times*, p.
 3; Lim, S.N.
 (1989, April 5).
-Giving old attractions new life.
-The Business Times, p.
+Giving old attractions new life. *The Business Times*, p.
 10; Ng, I., & Fernandez, W. (1987, August 13).
-Arab Street and Little India captivate tourists.
-The Straits Times, p.
+Arab Street and Little India captivate tourists. *The Straits Times*, p.
 16. Retrieved from NewspaperSG.
 [^48]: Juita.
 N. (1989, May 10).
-Remembering the childhood joys of past Hari Rayas.
-The Straits Times, p.
-20. Retrieved from NewspaperSG.
+Remembering the childhood joys of past Hari Rayas. *The Straits Times*, p.
+20. Retrieved from NewspaperSG. [*Sarong kebaya* is the outfit worn by Malay and Peranakan women, comprising a sheer fabric blouse paired with a *batik sarong* skirt. *Cucuk sanggul* is a hair pin for securing the bun.]
+[^49]: Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Heritage Board, Singapore.